 What kinds of mortgages does Santander offer?

-When we checked in July 2018, there were 85 mortgages available from Santander.
-Most were fixed-rate deals lasting two, three or five years.
+When we checked in September 2019, there were around 140 mortgages available from Santander.
+Most were fixed-rate deals lasting two, three, five and 10 years.

 Does Santander offer the best mortgage deals?

-Which? analysis has found that Santander offers fewer cheap mortgages than the average lender.
+Which? analysis has found that Santander offers twice as many cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, but Santander only featured nine times.
+The average number of times a lender made it into a table was 15, and Santander featured 30 times.
 (Data source: Moneyfacts.)

 Interest rates on Santander mortgages

-While Santander didn't offer the cheapest rates in our analysis, the average interest rate on a two-year fixed-rate deal from Santander was 2.1%, which is lower than the industry average of 2.81%.
+The average interest rate on a two-year fixed-rate deal from Santander was 1.78%, which is lower than the industry average of 2.77%.

 How much could I borrow from Santander?